efuaaa/PDF-Text-Extraction-App/README.md

 _This will start the React application at http://localhost:3000._

 - Set up the Backend:
+To run the application, you change directory so you are in the server folder.
+Then you can run:
 ```
 cd server
 pip install -r requirements.txt
-uvicorn main:app --reload
+fastapi run --port 8000 server.py ⁠
 ```
-_This will start the FastAPI server at http://127.0.0.1:8000._
+_This will start the FastAPI server at http://127.0.0.1:8000._ OR http://0.0.0.0:8000

+To run the tests you can run the command ⁠ ```pytest tests``` ⁠ from the same directory

 #### Usage
 - Navigate to the frontend application (http://localhost:3000).